 The BYU Final Cut Film Festival is a student-produced, student-created film festival.
-Over a period of several evenings, we screen a collection of the best fiction films, documentaries, commercials, and animations that students create here at BYU.
+Over a period of two days, we screen a collection of the best fiction films, documentaries, commercials, and animations that students create here at BYU.
 Final Cut is sponsored by the BYU Theatre and Media Arts department and the Student Film Association.
 The purpose of this festival is to encourage students to create and watch meaningful and creative media.
 Festival submissions are open to all current BYU students.

 4) Film content must follow the guidelines established in the Aims of a BYU Education and the BYU Honor Code and have cleared all rights to script, visual and audio content.